 What your breast looks like after surgery

-The position and size of the scar will depend on how much tissue is removed.
-If you have breast-conserving surgery, the scar is usually small and near where the cancer was or nearby.
-If you have a mastectomy, the scar will be across the skin of the chest.
-If you have surgery to the lymph nodes, the scar will be in the armpit.
+After a mastectomy – The scar will be across the skin of the chest.
+If you have surgery to the lymph nodes, the scar will also be in the armpit.
 At first the scar will be firm, slightly raised and red.
-Over the next few months it will flatten and fade.
+Over the next few months, it will flatten and fade.

-Changes to how your breast looks can affect how you feel about yourself (self-image and self-esteem).
-You may feel a sense of loss if you’ve had part of your breast removed or a mastectomy and find that your sense of identity has been affected.
+Impact on self-esteem – Scars or changes to how your breast looks can affect how you feel about yourself (self-image and self-esteem).
+It’s common to feel a sense of loss if you’ve had a mastectomy (or part of your breast removed), and you may find that your sense of femininity or sense of identity has been affected.

-Talking to someone who has had breast surgery might be helpful.
-Cancer Connect may be able to link you to someone who has had a similar experience to you.
-Speaking with a counsellor or psychologist for emotional support and coping strategies may also help.
+Seeking support – Talking to someone who has had breast cancer surgery can be helpful.
+Cancer Council’s Cancer Connect program may be able to link you to others who’ve had a similar experience.
+Speaking with a counsellor or psychologist for emotional support and coping strategies can also help.
 Call Cancer Council 13 11 20 for details.

-How your breast looks after surgery will depend on the type of surgery and how much tissue is removed.
-A range of individual factors such as your body shape and the size of your breasts will also affect appearance.
+What your breast looks like after surgery will vary from person to person, and depend on the type of breast surgery and how much tissue is removed.

-Ask your surgeon to show you some examples to help you choose the surgery that is right for you.
+The pictures below give some examples, however, ask your surgeon for more photographs to help you choose the surgery that’s right for you.

 Nipple-sparing mastectomy with implant reconstruction